• Skip to primary navigation

 • Microwave: Add the chocolate and cream in a microwave-safe mug.
 Heat for a few seconds, then stir to melt the chocolate.
 Add remaining ingredients, then microwave again until steaming hot.

 • Slow cooker: Add all ingredients (multiplied to serve at least 6 - 8) to the slow cooker, and heat on low for about 30 minutes.
 Stir well to melt the chocolate, heat for an additional 30 minutes, or as needed until it is steaming hot.
 Serve in mugs.
+Keep the slow cooker set to warm while people are still enjoying it.

 Why I use cream